Taurus custom settings

 QT_DESIGNER_PATH = None

 Full Qt designer path (including filename.
-Default is None, meaning: - linux: look for the system designer following Qt.QLibraryInfo.BinariesPath - windows: look for the system designer following Qt.QLibraryInfo.BinariesPath.
-If this fails, taurus tries to locate binary manually
+Default is None, meaning to look for the system designer following Qt.QLibraryInfo.BinariesPath If this fails, taurus tries to locate binary manually

 QT_THEME_DIR = ''

-set the theme dir and the theme name.
-The path can be absolute or relative to the dir of taurus.qt.qtgui.icon If not set, the dir of taurus.qt.qtgui.icon will be used
+Select the theme to be used.
+The path can be absolute or relative to the dir of taurus.qt.qtgui.icon.
+If not set, the dir of taurus.qt.qtgui.icon will be used.

 QT_THEME_FORCE_ON_LINUX = False